 How not to seem like a barbarian!

 It can come as a rather nasty surprise to suddenly discover that the nice restaurant you just dined in does NOT accept credit cards.
-Although almost unheard of in North America, many restaurants in the German-speaking world, even some very fine ones, do not accept credit cards of any kind.
+Although almost unheard of in North America and most of Europe, many restaurants in the German-speaking world, even some very fine ones, do not accept credit cards of any kind.
 It is wise to always check about plastic payment — before you order.
-If you don’t see any credit card logos—the familiar-looking ones for Visa, MasterCard, American Express, etc.—then be sure to ask the waiter.
+If you don’t see any credit card logos — the familiar-looking ones for Visa, MasterCard, American Express, etc. — then be sure to ask the waiter.
 (But be sure the waiter speaks English, German or some other mutual language.
 A waitress in a Berlin Chinese restaurant once nodded yes to my credit card query.
 It was only when I tried to use my card that I discovered the young Asian lady hadn’t understood a word I had said — in German.
 But my Chinese is very weak.)